A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Conclusion and generalization

 In this work, we developed a robust, high-order numerical method for computing Wannier functions for one-dimensional crystalline insulators.
 We presented complete analysis that shows the constructed Wannier functions are exponentially localized and globally optimal in terms of their variance.
 Furthermore, the Wannier functions can always be chosen to be real.
 The analysis and algorithm in this paper can also be viewed as a constructive proof of the existence of exponentially localized Wannier functions for an isolated single band in one dimension.
 We note that the construction can be applied easily to many other self-adjoint analytic families of operators beyond the Schr\"odinger operators in (\ref{eq:schro}).

-Since Kato's theorem (Theorem\,\ref{thm:katoproj}) guarantees analyticity even when eigenvalues become degenerate in one dimension, the approach in this paper has been easily extended to isolated multiband cases in one dimension.
-Similarly, globally optimal solutions can be computed analytically.
-For higher dimensions, topological phenomena show up in the construction of Wannier functions and new ideas beyond this paper are required.
-Nonetheless, the algorithms in one dimension are the basic building block for higher-dimensional cases.
-Such extensions to higher dimensions have been worked out and are now in preparation for publication. \\[2em]
+{ The key challenge in extending the scheme presented here to the multiband case is that, instead of scalar phases as in the single-band case in this paper, all possible gauge choices form a family of unitary matrices, i.e. the matrix $U(N_b)$ group where $N_{b}$ is the number of bands considered.
+While this makes the analysis somewhat more involved, the underlying concepts remain largely the same, and globally optimal solutions can still be computed analytically.} { In higher dimensions, topological phenomena emerge in the construction of Wannier functions, requiring ideas beyond those presented in this paper, as demonstrated in \cite{zhang2025constructing} for matrix models.
+Nonetheless, the one-dimensional algorithms serve as the fundamental building blocks for higher-dimensional cases.
+Extensions to higher dimensions have been worked out and are currently being prepared for publication.} \\[2em]

-{\bf Acknowledgements} \\ The authors thank John Schotland for drawing their attention to this subject.
-The authors also thank Vladimir Rokhlin for helpful discussions pertaining to this work.
+{\bf Acknowledgements} \\ The authors are grateful to John Schotland for drawing their attention to this subject, and to Vladimir Rokhlin for valuable discussions pertaining to this work.
+The authors also thank the anonymous referees for their helpful suggestions.